 Other notes about the recipe: Boucheron is a French cheese made from goat’s milk.
 It’s a bit firmer and has a stronger flavor than most goat’s cheese.
 I picked some up at the phenomenal Murray’s cheese shop in NYC a few months ago, but I recently found it in my town, as well.
 If you can’t find it, you can use your favorite goat’s cheese/chevre, or try it with feta cheese.
 For the greens, I used organic mixed green and red lettuces from a local farm, but you could use mesclun greens, baby spinach, arugula,etc….whatever you have on hand will work.

 I like to make this as a composed salad, so I’ve written the recipe for one salad.
 You can easily scale the ingredients up for 2-4 salads, or feel free to make this into a tossed salad for a larger group.

 Keep in mind that this is the type of recipe that doesn’t need to be exact, so feel free to add a little more or less of anything as you see fit.

-Mixed Green Salad with Strawberries, Almonds and Goat Cheese
+Recipe for Mixed Green and Strawberry Salad with Almonds and Goat Cheese

 Yield: 1 Side Salad